awsteiner/o2scl/doc/o2scl/sphinx/para.rst

 Thread safety and parallelism
 -----------------------------

-Generally, O\ :sub:`2`\ scl objects are thread-safe in the same way that classes like ``std::vector<double>`` are thread-safe: reads are safe and writes are unsafe.
+Generally, O₂scl objects are thread-safe in the same way that classes like ``std::vector<double>`` are thread-safe: reads are safe and writes are unsafe.
 It may be useful to make objects ``const`` to ensure that one is reading data in a thread-safe way.
-O\ :sub:`2`\ scl is designed to ensure const methods are thread-safe, unless noted.
+O₂scl is designed to ensure const methods are thread-safe, unless noted.
 (A few classes contain mutable internal members which mean that const methods are not thread-safe, and this is noted in the class documentation.)